baoshan/docas.io/copywriting/web.md

   but also help you form a better architecture by including concise description for every folder and source file.

-  2. **Source code documents.** Comments in markdown will be rendered with your code side-by-side to help you approach a better *literate-style* programming.
+  2. **Source code documents.** Comments in markdown will be displayed alongside your code to help you approach a better *literate-style* programming.

 ## One-Time Setup